Otto Frank: World War II

 As the tide of Nazism rose in Germany and anti-Jewish decrees encouraged attacks on Jewish individuals and families, Otto decided to evacuate his family.
-In August 1933, they relocated to Aachen, where his mother-in-law, Rosa Hollander resided, in preparation for a subsequent and final move to Amsterdam in the Netherlands.
+In August 1933, they relocated to Aachen, where his mother-in-law, Rosa Holländer resided, in preparation for a subsequent and final move to Amsterdam in the Netherlands.
 In the same year, Otto's widowed mother, Alice Frank, fled to Switzerland.

 Otto's brother-in-law Erich Elias (the husband of his younger sister Leni and father of Buddy Elias) worked in Basel for Opekta, a company that sold spices and pectin for use in the manufacture of jam.
-Originating in Germany, the company was looking to expand its operations in Europe, and Erich arranged for Otto to work as Opekta's agent in Amsterdam, allowing Otto to have an income to support his family.
+The company was looking to expand its operations in Europe, and Erich arranged for Otto to work as Opekta's agent in Amsterdam, allowing Otto to have an income to support his family once they had moved there.
 Otto and his family lived in Merwedeplein in the modern suburb of Amsterdam-Zuid; they came to know many other German emigrant families.
 In 1938, Otto Frank started a second company, Pectacon, which was a wholesaler of herbs, pickling salts, and mixed spices, used in the production of sausages.
 Hermann van Pels was employed by Pectacon as an advisor about spices.
 A Jewish butcher, he had fled Osnabrück with his family.
 In 1939, Edith Hollander's mother came to live with the Franks and remained with them until her death in January 1942.
 After Germany invaded the Netherlands in May 1940, Otto Frank was forced by the Germans to give up his companies.
 Otto made his businesses look "Aryan" by transferring control to his employees.

 In 1938 and 1941, Frank attempted to obtain visas for his family to emigrate to the United States or Cuba.
 He was granted a single visa for himself to Cuba on 1 December 1941, but it is not known if it ever reached him.
-Ten days later, when Nazi Germany and Fascist Italy declared war on the United States, the visa was cancelled.
-He also attempted to obtain visas for his family to Britain, however, he was never granted the visas.
+Ten days later, when Nazi Germany and Fascist Italy declared war on the United States, the visa was canceled.
+He also attempted to obtain visas for his family to Britain; however, he was never granted the visas.